-The McKay Commission has produced an elegant solution to the parliamentary aspect of the English question, but I doubt that it will have satisfied those who want a stronger voice for England on laws that affect England alone.
-Nor does it solve the problems inherent in having the government of England and the government of the United Kingdom institutionally intertwined.
+Nor do the Hague/McKay proposals solve the problems inherent in having the government of England and the government of the United Kingdom institutionally intertwined.
 As Gordon Brown has noted, no State in the world, federal or other, gives different statuses to different groups of its parliamentarians.
-EVEL is, as they say, a wicked problem.